W. Curtis Worthington, Jr. Essay Contest

 The W. Curtis Worthington, Jr. Essay Contest was established to encourage students to contribute to scholarship about the history of health sciences and to reward those whose work is exemplary.

-The winner will be asked to submit a summary of the paper for a blog post and the essay will be published in a collection of essays commemorating the university’s bicentennial celebration in 2024.
+The winner will be asked to submit a summary of the paper for a blog post and to provide a virtual presentation of their research at a Student History Club noon lecture series event during the 2021-2022 academic year.
+The winning essays will be published in a collection of essays commemorating the university’s bicentennial celebration in 2024.

 The submission guidelines are as follows:

 - The research should focus on the United States-Atlantic World History of Health Sciences in the modern era—from the late 1600s to the present.
 There is a preference for topics that focus on or include events related to Charleston, S.C., but it is not necessary.

 - The author must be a degree-seeking candidate, resident, or intern, at an accredited, higher-education institution in the country.